Degrees and Fields of Study

 - March 13, fall only admission

-Late M.A. applications will be accepted until April 30.
+Late M.A. applications for fall will be accepted until April 30.

 Joint M.A. in East Asian Studies/Journalism